PokeGon/8th-Wonder/README.md

 Version-control procedures

 	Collaborators should have a forked repository of the app in Evelyn’s account of the project "8th-Wonder", in their Github.
-Each collaborator should clone the forked repository.
-	Before each meeting, collaborators should submit a pull request so we can monitor progress and discuss issues.
+Each collaborator should clone the forked repository.Before each meeting, collaborators should submit a pull request so we can monitor progress and discuss issues.

 Tool stack description and setup procedure